 - Native mobile app development is preferred by app developers.
 Because they can deliver the fastest, most reliable, and most responsive experience to the user

 - Native applications also maintain a consistent look and feel with other apps on that device’s operating system

 - Mobile Native app can easily access and make use of the built-in capabilities of the user’s device like GPS, contacts, camera

-- Native mobile app can be used offline even if there is no internet connectivity required to run them.
+- A native mobile app can be used offline even if there is no internet connectivity required to run them.

-- Code uses local libraries, so native mobile app is faster and suitable for heavy graphic applications, games, and animation intensive apps.
+- Code uses local libraries, so the native mobile app is faster and suitable for heavy graphic applications, games, and animation-intensive apps.

 Native App Development – Disadvantages

 - Release Cycle – Building for both iOS and Android takes a lot of time because developers will have to create separate code bases for each.
 The development effort is increased and the release cycle and updates are different, adding to the cost of the application

 - Updates – Updates can be tricky since they would need to be built separately for each codebase

 - Costs – It also means that developers have to be able to meet the requirements for each platform, adding more costs